-Drug Name Rx - Opioids & Morphine Derivatives Hallucinations and delusions Hostility Apathy Impaired judgment Unconsciousness Severe headaches Rashes around the nose and mouth Prolonged sniffing of these chemicals can induce irregular and rapid heartbeat and lead to heart failure and death within minutes Death from suffocation can occur by replacing oxygen in the lungs with the chemical and then in the central nervous system, so that breathing ceases.
-Slowed breathing Constipation Unconsciousness Nausea Coma Irritability Depression Serious and sometimes irreversible damage to the heart, liver, kidneys, lungs and brain Memory impairment, diminished intelligence Hearing loss Bone marrow damage Death from heart failure or asphyxiation (loss of oxygen) Long-term Effects Continued use or abuse of opioids can result in physical dependence and addiction.
+Drug Name Apathy Impaired judgment Unconsciousness Severe headaches Rashes around the nose and mouth Prolonged sniffing of these chemicals can induce irregular and rapid heartbeat and lead to heart failure and death within minutes Death from suffocation can occur by replacing oxygen in the lungs with the chemical and then in the central nervous system, so that breathing ceases.
+Short-term Effects Serious and sometimes irreversible damage to the heart, liver, kidneys, lungs and brain Memory impairment, diminished intelligence Hearing loss Bone marrow damage Death from heart failure or asphyxiation (loss of oxygen) Long-term Effects Rx - Opioids & Morphine Derivatives Drowsiness Slowed breathing Constipation Unconsciousness Nausea Coma Continued use or abuse of opioids can result in physical dependence and addiction.
 The body adapts to the presence of the drug and withdrawal symptoms occur if use is reduced or stopped.
-These withdrawal symptoms include: Restlessness Muscle and bone pain Insomnia Diarrhea Vomiting Cold flashes, with goose bumps Tolerance can also occur, meaning that long-term users must increase their doses to achieve the same high.
-Drug Name Short-term Effects Long-term Effects Rx - Depressants Slow brain function Lowered blood pressure Confusion Dizziness Fever Visual disturbances Disorientation, lack of coordination Difficulty or inability to urinate Slowed pulse and breathing Poor concentration Fatigue Slurred speech Sluggishness Dilated pupils Depression Addiction Tolerance to many depressants can develop rapidly, with larger doses needed to achieve the same effect The user trying to reach the same high, may raise the dose to a level that results in coma or death Long-term use of depressants can produce depression, chronic fatigue, breathing difficulties, sexual problems and sleep problems As dependency on the drug increases, cravings, anxiety or panic are common if the user is unable to get more Withdrawal symptoms include insomnia, weakness and nausea.
-For continued and high-dose users, agitation, high body temperature,
+These withdrawal symptoms include: Restlessness Muscle and bone pain Insomnia Diarrhea Vomiting Cold flashes, with goose bumps Tolerance can also occur, meaning that long-term users must increase their doses to achieve the same Drug Name Short-term Effects high.
+Long-term Effects Rx - Depressants Slow brain function Lowered blood pressure Confusion Dizziness Fever Visual disturbances Disorientation, lack of coordination Difficulty or inability to urinate Slowed pulse and breathing Poor concentration Fatigue Slurred speech Sluggishness Dilated pupils Depression Addiction Tolerance to many depressants can develop rapidly, with larger doses needed to achieve the same effect The user trying to reach the same high, may raise the dose to a level that results in coma or death Long-term use of depressants can produce depression, chronic fatigue, breathing difficulties, sexual problems and sleep problems As dependency on the drug increases, cravings, anxiety or panic are common if the user is unable to get more Withdrawal symptoms include insomnia, weakness and nausea.
+For continued and high-dose users, agitation, high body temperature, delirium, hallucinations and convulsions can occur